SEE COMPLETE LIST OF ARTICLES ON HOME PAGE

 Jesus Christ will construct the Millennial Temple

 The Temple that will be standing in Jerusalem when Jesus returns at Armageddon will be the Third Temple, probably built during the first half of Daniel's seventieth week.
-The Antichrist will commit the Abomination of Desolation (Daniel 9:27) in the Third Temple.
+The Man of Sin will commit the Abomination of Desolation (Daniel 9:27) in the Third Temple.

 Jesus will NOT establish His kingdom in that building.
 It will have to be destroyed.
 Zechariah 6:12-13 says, "Behold the man whose name is The BRANCH; and he shall grow up out of his place, and he shall build the temple of the LORD: Even he shall build the temple of the LORD; and he shall bear the glory, and shall sit and rule upon his throne; and he shall be a priest upon his throne: and the counsel of peace shall be between them both."